5 Best Ways To Invest 50K Wisely For 2021 And Beyond

 Younger investors can afford to make mistakes early on and still have enough time before retirement to make up for it.
 Older investors don’t.

-Here’s an example from FutureAdvisor.com, that shows how a younger investor benefits from the power of compound interest.
+Here’s an example from FutureAdvisor.com that shows how a younger investor benefits from the power of compound interest.

-If they invested at age 20, then they’d have over $729,000 in retirement savings without adding another cent to the account.
+If they invested at age 20, they’d have over $729,000 in retirement savings without adding another cent to the account.

 Take a look at the difference if they’d started 20 years later at age 40.
 At age 65, the total amount would only have grown to $230,000.